Antihero Documentation v0.3.0

 Certification

-Continuous certification runs your agent configuration against adversarial scenario suites — 465+ scenarios across 22 domains including customer support, data access, financial operations, deployment, human oversight, warehouse logistics, industrial cobot, healthcare, construction, eldercare, and more.
+Continuous certification runs your agent configuration against adversarial scenario suites — 520+ scenarios across 24 domains including customer support, data access, financial operations, deployment, human oversight, warehouse logistics, industrial cobot, healthcare, construction, eldercare, cybersecurity, and more.
 Each run produces coverage and safety scores, a risk grade (A+ through F), and a list of policy gaps.

 CLI